apache/accumulo-classloaders/modules/vfs-class-loader/README.md

 limitations under the License.
 -->

-# Reloading VFS ClassLoader
+# Accumulo VFS ClassLoader

 This module contains a [ClassLoader](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/ClassLoader.html) implementation that can be used as the JVM [System](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/ClassLoader.html#getSystemClassLoader()) ClassLoader or a ClassLoader for Accumulo table contexts.

 ## System Class Loader

-To use this ClassLoader as the System ClassLoader you must set the JVM system property **java.system.class.loader** to the fully qualified class name (org.apache.accumulo.classloader.vfs.ReloadingVFSClassLoader).
+To use this ClassLoader as the System ClassLoader you must set the JVM system property **java.system.class.loader** to the fully qualified class name (org.apache.accumulo.classloader.vfs.AccumuloVFSClassLoader).
 This jar and it's dependent jars must be on the **java.class.path**.

 NOTE: When used in this manner the reloading feature is disabled because the JVM caches classes created from the standard JVM hierarchy and thus reloading has no effect.